IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_group_manager_action.html.markdown

 * `cron_spec` - The cron specification for a recurring scheduled action.
 Actions can be applied a maximum of one time within a 5 min period.
 * `last_applied_at` - The date and time the scheduled action was last applied.
 If empty the action has never been applied.
 * `next_run_at` - The date and time the scheduled action will next run.
 If empty the system is currently calculating the next run time.
-* `membership_count` - (Optional, int) The number of members the instance group should have at the scheduled time.
+* `membership_count` - The number of members the instance group should have at the scheduled time.
-* `target_manager` - (Optional, string) The unique identifier for this instance group manager of type autoscale.
+* `target_manager` - The unique identifier for this instance group manager of type autoscale.
-* `target_manager_name` - (Optional, string) Name of instance group manager of type autoscale.
+* `target_manager_name` - Name of instance group manager of type autoscale.
-* `max_membership_count` - (Optional, int) The maximum number of members the instance group should have at the scheduled time.
+* `max_membership_count` - The maximum number of members the instance group should have at the scheduled time.
-* `min_membership_count` - (Optional, int) The minimum number of members the instance group should have at the scheduled time.
-Default valeue is set to 1.
+* `min_membership_count` - The minimum number of members the instance group should have at the scheduled time.
+Default value is set to 1.